chladic/gcp/macos_m1_notes.md

 # Things annoy me
 1. Logitec mouse I could connect via Blootooth.
 Macos has Mouse connector but only for Apple mouse.
 This BT mouse feels a bit laggy sometimes (I didnt use dongle as no USB port in MacBook Air)
 2. I got a feeling that in Apple store I never found anything I need
-3. Randomly sometimes windows jumps from one virtual desktop to another and I have no idea why :) - solved
+3. Randomly sometimes windows jumps from one virtual desktop to another and I have no idea why :) - this can be solved by settings
 4. Lot of customization for keys and shortcut needed for linux/windows user
 5. Animations you cant switch it off completely

 # Not working and annoying things
-1. I cant access Printer Settings, getting error
+1. Printer didnt work at the beggining, but then out of nothing start working
-2. Check for update never finish
+2. Check for updates was never finishing first one week of usage.
+Out of nothing was fine
-3. When I enabled firewall whole PC frozed, I needed to restart
+3. When I enabled firewall whole PC frozed, I needed to restart.
+Random behaviour.
-4. Layout switching is buggy, sometimes works sometimes not
+5. Layout switching is buggy, sometimes works sometimes not
-5. When you reboot or logout keys remaping get back to default
+6. Sometimes key remaping after reboot got to previous state

 # Advantages over Tuxedo with linux
 1. Touchpad and Mouse gestures are fantastic